 COUNTRY DESCRIPTION: Albania is a parliamentary democracy with a market-oriented economic system.
 Albania's per capita income is among the lowest

-in Europe, but economic conditions in the country are steadily improving.
+in Europe, but economic conditions in the country are improving steadily.
 Albania's economic integration into broader European

 Back to Top

-If you intend to remain in Albania more than 90 days within a 180-day period, you must apply for a Residency Permit at the police station in the locality where you are residing.
-Visit the Embassy of Albania website for information on how to apply for a residency permit and the most current visa information.
+If you intend to remain in Albania for longer than one year, you must apply for a Residency Permit at the office of the Regional Directorate of Border and Migration Police having jurisdiction over your place of residence.
+Visit the Embassy of Albania website for information on how to apply for a Residency Permit and for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Albania.